 I grew up in the deep American South– so “deep” in the South, in fact, that to describe it as quaint or redneck or backwoods–y would be hilarious, and most rednecks think of my hometown as backward.
 Let’s just say, that until the mid-’90s, whoever got elected as mayor also happened to be the grand dragon of the KKK.
 This is the 90s– when we were listening to the Backstreet Boys and not the Beatles.

-That, on its own, would give a girl an interesting perspective on life.
-But, compound growing up in one of the poorest, most racist communities I’ve ever known with being raised in an Independent Fundamental Baptist Church, and, well… to this day I’m still encountering ideas and perspectives that continuously upend everything I’ve ever thought was true.
+Compound growing up in one of the poorest, most racist communities I’ve ever known with being raised in an Independent Fundamental Baptist Church, and, well… to this day I’m still encountering ideas and perspectives that continuously upend everything I’ve ever thought was true.

 I didn’t start out in the deep end of fundamentalism, however.
 I was a military brat, and my family didn’t get sucked into the cult-like IFB church until I was ten, when my family moved to what was, culturally, lower Alabama.
 My family’s story is not much different from the countless others that have experienced spiritual abuse.

 We were recruited, and then my father was manipulated into staying in the cult for the next twelve years.
 The cult leader recognized that my father was a good, honorable man who deeply desired to do the “right thing,” and he took advantage of that.
 He used my father’s generosity and his loyalty against him.
 He convinced my mother she was crazy.
 He targeted nearly every member of his congregation from the pulpit, but my mother the most viciously.
 When my parents weren’t there, he attacked me in his sermons.